On This Day In Judy Garland’s Life And Career – March 30

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

-March 30, 1964: Capitol Records released “Just For Openers” which featured 12 tracks from Judy’s TV series, “The Judy Garland Show,” recorded through the sound system but in mono, not stereo.
+March 30, 1964: Capitol Records released “Just For Openers,” which featured 12 tracks from Judy’s TV series, “The Judy Garland Show,” recorded through the sound system but in mono, not stereo.

 The LP was the only legitimate album of material from the show released during Judy’s lifetime.
 It was also the first of a planned series of albums of performances from the series, but subsequent albums were never produced.